Last Updated on May 17, 2022 by Thalia

 Like with all my tips, please be mindful when trying them out as what works for me might not necessarily work for you.

-Use them as a guide until you are happy with the outcome.
+Use this step-by-step guide to plan a productive week as a guide until you are happy with the outcome.

 And never beat yourself up if things don’t go according to plan.